Colin R. Johnson

 Johnson, Colin R. “Rural Space: Queer America’s Final Frontier.”
 The Chronicle of Higher Education.
 13 January 2006.
 B15-16.Johnson, Colin R. “Urban, Suburban, and Rural Geographies” in Encyclopedia of Lesbian, Gay, Bisexual, and Transgender History in America, Marc Stein, ed.
 New York: Charles Scribner’s Sons, 2004.
 217-222.

 Johnson, Colin R. “BOOK REVIEW: William Alexander Percy: The Curious Life of a Mississippi Planter and Sexual Freethinker by Benjamin E. Wise.”
-Journal of American History 99.4 [Forthcoming, March 2013].
+Journal of American History 99.4 (March 2013): 1261-1262.

 Johnson, Colin R. “BOOK REVIEW: Un-Natural State: Arkansas and the Queer South by Brock Thompson.”
 American Historical Review 117.1 (February 2012): 247.